-Jornay PM (generic name: methylphenidate hydrochloride) is the first extended release ADHD stimulant medication taken in the evening and designed to control ADHD symptoms from daybreak to bedtime.
+Jornay PM is the first extended release ADHD stimulant medication taken in the evening and designed to control ADHD symptoms from daybreak to bedtime.

 What Is the ADHD Medication Jornay PM?

-The Jornay PM delayed release as well as extended release formulation and delivery system is unique.
+Jornay PM (Generic Name: methylphenidate) is a stimulant medication used to treat ADHD symptoms in patients age 6 and older.
+The formulation and delivery system of Jornay PM delayed release as well as extended release is unique.
 The medication is taken at night; its outer layer delays the release of medication for 10 to 12 hours, so the patient wakes up the next morning with a full therapeutic blood level of methylphenidate.
 This opens the door to greater organization, efficiency, focus, and emotional control early in the morning when getting up and ready for school or work.
 Subsequently, the extended release formulation releases medication in steady amounts throughout the day.

 How Does the ADHD Medication Jornay PM Work?